History of Los Angeles Metro Rail and Busway: 1995: The Green Line opens

+The Green Line was designed to be fully grade separated in order to allow fully automated driverless train control, leading to low operating costs that could justify the line's relatively low projected ridership.
+As such, the El Segundo section running along the Harbor Subdivision freight rail corridor was built on viaducts rather than at-grade.
+Although driverless technology was safe and proven, the line opened with driver-controlled trains.
+The opportunity to construct the Green Line in tandem with the Century Freeway meant prioritizing the project over others that would have higher ridership, and the pullback from the initial plan to use the Harbor Subdivision as the right of way that would connect all the way up to the San Fernando Valley as a heavy rail corridor paralleling Interstate 405 – now the future Sepulveda line – meant the Harbor Subdivision would be built out for passenger service as light rail.
+The City of Norwalk also sued to stop the construction of the Century Freeway beyond Interstate 605, meaning the Green Line was never extended to the Metrolink Santa Fe Springs station, as initially planned.

 The Green Line's western alignment was originally planned and partially constructed to connect with LAX, but the airport was planning a major renovation during the line's construction.
 Los Angeles World Airports wanted the connection to LAX to be integrated with this construction, but there were concerns from the Federal Aviation Administration that the overhead lines of the rail line would interfere with the landing paths of airplanes.
 In addition, citizens of neighboring communities to LAX opposed the expansion of the airport.
 Taxi and limousine drivers and owners of parking lots surrounding LAX feared that a train operating to LAX would create competition, as there is ample free parking at numerous points along the Green Line.
-As a compromise, a free shuttle from Aviation/LAX Station transports riders to LAX terminals.
-Today, passengers on the Green Line can see the provision for the LAX extension—two concrete ramp stubs west of the Aviation/LAX station.
-These stubs are now being put into service as part of the Crenshaw Line.
+As a compromise, a free shuttle from Aviation/Imperial station transported riders to LAX terminals.
+Today, passengers on the C Line can now ride directly to the new LAX/Metro Transit Center, a transfer station to the future LAX Automated People Mover.

+One of the lessons learned from the line, and the Harbor Transitway built at the same time, was that freeway median stations offer a poor rider experience, requiring customers to descend from bridges or climb stairs from dimly lit underpasses to isolated stations in the middle of a noisy and exhaust-ridden freeway.

 1996–2000: The Red Line is completed

+Construction progress and issues

 As construction on the Red Line subway continued in 1995, a sinkhole appeared on Hollywood Boulevard, barely missing several workers and causing damage to buildings on the street.
 Subway construction was halted until the situation could be resolved.
 The contractor, Shea-Kiewit-Kenny, was replaced with a new contractor, Tutor Saliba.